 Located in Observatory, just a few minutes away from the main University of Cape Town campus, Groote Schuur Hospital is locally renowned as the training ground for some of South Africa’s best doctors, surgeons and nurses.
 Internationally, Groote Schuur gained global fame when, in December 1967, a young UCT educated surgeon named Dr Christiaan Barnard completed the world’s first successful human heart transplant on Louis Washkansky (who was suffering from heart complications brought about, primarily, by his diabetes).

-Groote Schuur, Dutch for “great barn”, is named after the settler farm on which the hospital now stands (the farm was established when Cape Town was still in its infancy during the 1600s).
+Finding its origins as far back as when the Cape was still an open area with farms for sale, Groote Schuur, Dutch for “great barn”, is named after the settler farm on which the hospital now stands.
+Obviously, the farm was established when Cape Town was still in its infancy during the 1600s – several hundred years before our current age of the Internet, computer games and iPhones!
 The off-white painted, neo-classically styled hospital buildings are built on the slopes of Devil’s Peak, and as such are set against the background of the beautiful mountain range that has become so iconic of Cape Town.

 As a government funded teaching hospital, Groote Schuur is staffed by highly experienced individuals who can typically be seen to be mentoring medical school students from the University of Cape Town who are completing the final period of their training (often referred to as clinical training).
 The standard of care is therefore very high, and patients are only admitted to the facility if they have been directed to do so by a primary or secondary health care worker or facility.